-The astoundingly low amount of waste is thanks to the near magical energy density of the atom.
+The astoundingly low amount of nuclear waste is thanks to the near magical energy density of the atom.

 Spent nuclear fuel composition varies depending on what was put into the reactor, how long the reactor operated, and how long the waste has been sitting out of the reactor.
 A typical US reactor’s waste composition is laid out in table 1.
 Notice that most of the Uranium is still in the fuel when it leaves the reactor, even though its enrichment has fallen significantly.
 This Uranium can be used in advanced fast reactors as fuel and is a valuable energy source.
-The minor actinides, which include Neptunium, Americium, and Curium, are very long-lived nuclides that cause serious concern when it comes to storing them for more than 100,000 years.
+The minor actinides, which include Neptunium, Americium, and Curium, are long-lived nuclides that cause serious concern when it comes to storing them for more than 100,000 years.
 Fortunately, these are fissionable in fast reactors and can thus be used as fuel!
 This still would leave us with the fission products.
-The decay of each nuclide vs. time is shown in Figure 3.
+The decay of each nuclide vs. time is shown below.